Manage organizations & users

 Each organization contains the following:

-- Metadata and configuration (e.g., name, description, and an optional default cloud billing configuration).
+- Metadata and configuration (e.g., name, description).

 - Users and roles.